 On top of adding new xxxParallel() methods, GPars can also let you change the semantics of the methods.
 For example, you may be passing a collection into a library method, which will process sequential way, let say using the collect() method.
-By changing the semantics of the collect() method.
-By changing the semantics of the collect() method.
+By changing the semantics of the collect() meryou can effectively parallelize the library sequential code.